 As an arranger and performer Mr. Berg is best known for his work on the steel pan.
 Currently he is working on recording original arrangements of J. S. Bach's Sonatas and Partitas for Solo Violin on solo tenor pan.
 His steel pan music and arrangements span a variety of genres from traditional calypso and soca to classical chamber music to popular video game songs.
 In the past Mr. Berg has toured and recorded with Bones Jugs (formerly Bones Jugs N Harmony), playing steel pan, xylophone, drum set, guitar, and many other toy percussion instruments.
 He was credited on three albums of both original music and covers and has performed at venues and festivals all across the United States.

 In addition to his duties directing Drumshow, Mr. Berg also acts as the director of the Naperville District 203 Steel Pan Program, writes and teaches for the Lincoln-Way Marching Band from New Lenox, IL, and is the Front Ensemble Coordinator/Digital Designer for The Academy Drum & Bugle Corps from Tempe, AZ.
-He is a proud endorser of Innovative Percussion sticks and mallets and is very excited to be putting on his very first Drumshow!
+He is a proud endorser of Innovative Percussion sticks and mallets and is very excited to be a part of Drumshow!

 Assistant Director, Drumshow